NIVANorge/Mobius2/docs/mobiviewdocs/mcmc.md

 ---
 layout: default
-title: Autocalibration and advanced sensitivity
+title: MCMC
 parent: Sensitivity and optimization
 grand_parent: MobiView2
-nav_order: 1
+nav_order: 2
 ---

-# Autocalibration and advanced sensitivity
+# Markov Chain Monte Carlo

 This documentation is yet to be written.
 We apologize for the inconvenience.

-## Autocalibration

-## MCMC

-## Variance-based sensitivity
+# Likelihood structures